 Every time you watch porn, your brain releases dopamine, the neurotransmitter that drives motivation and reward.
 Porn delivers dopamine in a way that real sex can't match: endless novelty at the click of a button, zero effort, instant escalation.

-The problem for your relationship is that real sex can’t compete with this artificial escalation.
+The problem for your relationship is that real sex offers a very different kind of stimulation.
 Your partner is one person, with one body, in familiar surroundings.
-After months or years of training your brain on an infinite buffet of novelty, a real human being starts to feel like a meal you’ve already had.
+After months or years of training your brain on constant novelty, ordinary partnered sex may register as less stimulating even when attraction is still present.

 For a deeper breakdown of this process, see how porn rewires your brain.